dry-python/returns/docs/pages/contrib/pytest_plugins.rst

   >>> returns_fixture = getfixture('returns')
   >>> test_error_handled(returns_fixture)

-We recommed to unit test big chunks of code this way.
+We recommend to unit test big chunks of code this way.
 This is helpful for big pipelines where you need at least one error handling at the very end.